Life Changes: How Do I Prepare to Retire?

 Appointments are required for individual consultations at all sites; however, members do not need an appointment to drop off forms, pick up information or have something notarized, except at our New York City site.
 To schedule an appointment, contact our Call Center at 1-866-805-0990 or 518-474-7736 in the Albany, New York area.

 The amount of your retirement benefit is directly related to your years of public service, unless you are in a special plan allowing you to retire after 20 or 25 years of specific service.
 When you work for a participating public employer in New York State, you receive service credit.
 One year of full-time employment is the same as one year of service credit.

-While we keep records for all of our members from the date they join the Retirement System, we have no way of knowing if and when our members previously worked for a public employer.
-If you worked for a public employer before you joined the Retirement System, you may be able to receive service credit for that time.
+Employers send us records for anyone who is a member of the Retirement System.
+If you worked for a public employer before you became a Retirement System member, we would not have those records; however, you may be able to receive service credit for that time.

 Please note that you must request credit for any previous service prior to your retirement.